 Tips for a smooth recovery

 If you have already taken the step toward recapturing your life by undergoing a collapsed disc surgery at Laser Spine Institute, it’s essential to stick to a regimen of rehabilitative exercises to ease your recovery.
 It can be tempting to remain sedentary following your surgery, but getting up and moving around is one of the most beneficial ways to promote your body’s recovery.

 That isn’t to say that you should overexert yourself in order to regain your mobility or fitness as quickly as possible.
 Rather, doing too much too quickly can set your recuperation back.
 Finding a happy medium between these two extremes can help you on the road to recovery.

 Examples of common post-surgery exercises

-- Abdominal bracing — While lying on your back, bend your knees and contract your abdominal muscles, creating tension within them.
-This exercise is simple and doesn’t require much strain, but it can strengthen your abdominals and obliques, which is important to recovering from back surgery.
+- Abdominal bracing.
+While lying on your back, bend your knees and contract your abdominal muscles, creating tension within them.
+This exercise is simple and doesn’t require much strain, but it can strengthen your abdominals and obliques, which is important for recovering from back surgery.

-- Shoulder presses — Lie on your back on your bed or your floor, with your knees bent and arms to your sides with the palms facing up.
+- Shoulder presses.
+Lie on your back on your bed or floor, with your knees bent and arms to your sides with the palms facing up.
 Press your shoulders into the surface that you’re lying on without bending your lower back.
-Repeat five to 10times every day.
+Repeat five to 10 times every day.

 Together, these three exercises can help build some strength in your core, which you will need as you progress to more intense motions.
 Just remember to take it slowly while recovering and to always listen to your body.
 If a motion hurts or feels uncomfortable, avoid it for the moment and try it again at a later time.
-Also feel free to contact Laser Spine Institute with any questions or concerns you have about exercising after your procedure.
+Feel free to contact Laser Spine Institute with any questions or concerns you have about exercising after your collapsed disc surgery.